MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-G-Contract-Management/part-242-Contract-Administration-Audit-Services/subpart-242.72-Contractor-Material-Management-Accounting-System/section-242.7200.md

 (b) The policies, procedures, and standards in this subpart -

-(1) Apply only when the contractor has contracts exceeding the simplified acquisition threshold that are not for the acquisition of commercial items and are either -
+(1) Apply only when the contractor has contracts exceeding the simplified acquisition threshold that are not for the acquisition ofcommercial products or commercial services and are either -

 (i) Cost-reimbursement contracts; or

 (ii) Fixed-price contracts with progress payments made on the basis of costs incurred by the contractor as work progresses under the contract; and

 (2) Do not apply to small businesses, educational institutions, or nonprofit organizations.

+[65 FR 77833, Dec.
+13, 2000, as amended at 88 FR 6588, Jan.
+31, 2023]